 Shabbat worship is the highlight of our week, where music lifts our souls, meditative moments bring us closer to our holy selves and relationships deepen.
 We come together every Friday night at 6:15 p.m. and every Saturday morning at 10:30 a.m.
-Tot Shabbat, Sababa, Grades 3-6 Shabbat, Atid Late Night Shabbat and Union Prayer Book services are expressions of Shabbat held periodically with a focus on specific communities.
-An Oneg Shabbat is held every Friday before and after the service, and a Shabbat Nosh lunch is held on the first Saturday of every month.
-Find schedules online on the homepage of this website and in weekly communications to the congregation.
+Tot Shabbat, B’Yachad, All-In Shabbat, Atid Late Night Shabbat and Union Prayer Book services are expressions of Shabbat held periodically with a focus on specific communities.
+Find scheduled events in our calendar and in our weekly congregation communications.

 Our congregational services are warm, musical and energetic, just like your family!
 We believe in the power of prayer to bring generations together, and are continually creating opportunities to engage our youngest members of the community.
 Look for books and toys to help keep youngsters occupied throughout the service.
 Do your children need to move?
 No problem!
-It's ok to dance and sing along with the congregation in expressions of our beautiful liturgy.
-At the end of the service, children up to bar/bat mitzvah age are invited to the bimah to help our clergy lead the kiddush and motzi.
+It’s ok to dance and sing along with the congregation in expressions of our beautiful liturgy.
+And feel free to bring snacks for the little ones to enjoy during our relaxed outdoor services.

 A short, intimate daily service is held at 8:15 a.m.
 Sunday-Fridays.
 The service includes singing, reading in English and Hebrew, prayers for healing, and the opportunity for a community to support those in mourning with the recitation of the Kaddish.

 Click here for details on upcoming festival celebrations.